ReinierZwikker/MMX_ATA/README.md

 # This program was created for the MMX Project

+## Comment

+I'm currently rewriting the program to be more smart and to look at actual songs played by the mmx.
+The exact way how the finished product is going to be is still being determined.

 ## Goal
 In Issue n#19, you said that the finding the delays of the different channels manually is too time consuming.
 It sounded like a nice challenge, so I wrote a program to do it automatically.